 The coursework requirement consists of successful completion of nine courses.
 Successful completion means obtaining a grade of 70% or better over all nine courses with no single course below 65%.
 Courses must be completed within ten years of the date you are registered to write the National Knowledge Exam (NKE) to be considered for eligibility.
 The nine required courses are:

 - Occupational Health and Safety

 There are various ways of getting credit for these nine courses:

-For more information regarding required grades and multiple courses to achieve a single total credit for a subject area, advanced standing and approval of non approved courses, please consult the HRPA Certification Handbook.
+For more information regarding required grades and multiple courses to achieve a single total credit for a subject area, advanced standing and recognition of courses that were not pre-approved (Credit for Non-approved Courses), please consult the HRPA Certification Handbook.